| Glen

 however Glen Ord continued to use their own Saladin boxes

+until 1983.
 1985 Guinness take-over.
 Malt and grain

 distilling becoming United Distillers Ltd.